Dill: History

 Dill has been found in the tomb of Egyptian Pharaoh Amenhotep II, dating to around 1400 BC.
 It was also later found in the Greek city of Samos, around the 7th century BC, and mentioned in the writings of Theophrastus (371–287 BC).
+In Greek mythology, the dill was originally a young man named Anethus who was transformed into the plant.